Ulva: Infrastructure and economy

 None of the island's roads is tarmacked or numbered, due to the low population, and there are no fewer than six fords on the length of the southern road.
 There is however a bridge to Gometra, which can also be reached dry-shod at low tide.
 Like certain other islands, e.g. Sark, there are no cars, but quad bikes and tractors are used.

 A ferry sails from Ulva to the hamlet of Ulva Ferry on Mull, on request.
 Ulva Primary School is in fact on Mull at Ulva Ferry.
 There are ruined school buildings still to be seen at Glac na Gallan and Fearann Àrd-àirigh.

 Ulva's main industry now is tourism.
 Other industries on the island include sheep and cattle farming, and fish farming (salmon at Soriby Bay).
 There is also a small sawmill.
-There is no hotel on the island, but there is a locked bothy at Cragaig which can be rented and camping is also possible.
-At Ardalum, there is a former shooting lodge, which is now a self-catering unit, and was also workers' accommodation for a while.
-There is a licensed restaurant/tea room on the island, "The Boathouse", where locally harvested oysters are sold.
+Other than camping, accommodation for tourists has been limited until the 2020s to a bothy and sometimes workers' housing; a hostel opened in 2023.

 In the summer of 2017, the island was put up for sale by owner Jamie Howard.
 The North West Mull Community Trust was granted the right to register its interest in a community buyout, which was subsequently backed by 63.9% of voters in a poll ordered by the Scottish government, with residents of Ulva and part of Mull eligible to vote.

 Subsequently, the government had stopped the attempt to sell Ulva on the open market.
 A fundraising appeal was launched and in March 2018 the Scottish Land Fund pledged £4.4 million towards a community buyout.
 John Watt, the chair of the Fund, stated that it was a "momentous day" for local residents.
 "I wish them every success as they go on to raise the remaining funding that will allow them to turn their dreams into reality."
 The buyout was completed on 21 June 2018.
 The North West Mull Community Woodland Company acquired the Ulva Estate, through the Community Right to Buy legislation.

 A 2019 news report provided the following specifics: "The community company raised £4.4m from the Scottish Land Fund to buy Ulva from owner Jamie Howard, whose family had owned the island for 70 years.
 The total purchase cost £4.65m with a global fundraising effort helping to secure the balance".